 The benefits of this fruit are proven to people in Eastern cultures for years.

-However, most people in West are only now starting to become aware of the many significant benefits of consuming the mangosteen fruit might have for individuals who suffer from an assortment of health concerns.
+However, most people in West are only now starting to become aware of the many significant benefits of consuming the mangosteen fruit might have for individuals in Western Society.

 Even Dr. Oz included mangosteen fruit on his list of superfoods.